Pat Welsh (actress)

 Patricia Anderson Welsh (née Carroll; February 11, 1915 – January 26, 1995) was an American actress.
 She was known as the raspy voice of E.T. in the 1982 film E.T. the Extra-Terrestrial.

 Career

 Welsh was a radio soap opera actress and only appeared in three films, all uncredited.
 The only movie in which she was seen was the 1940 World War I film Waterloo Bridge.

 She was the voice of E.T. in the 1982 film E.T. the Extra-Terrestrial.
 As a chain smoker, she had a raspy voice that gave E.T. his trademark speech sound.
-She also had been hired by George Lucas to be the voice of Boushh in the film Return of the Jedi.
+She also had been hired by George Lucas to be the voice of Boushh in the 1983 film Return of the Jedi.

+Welsh provided the voices for E.T, Tickli and Magdol in the E.T.
+Adventure ride at Universal Studios Florida, which opened in 1990.

 Personal life and death

 Welsh died of pneumonia on January 26, 1995, in Green Valley, Arizona.